JuliaLang/www.julialang.org/blog/2021/10/julia-1.7-highlights.md

 *Simeon Schaub*

 One small but hopefully useful new feature is the ability to break up long lines inside string literals.
-Whereas strings with long lines such as in error messages had to be split up manually into multiple strings before in order to conform to a maximum line width, the newline can now be escaped by simply preceding it with a backslash inside the string:
+Whereas strings with long lines such as in error messages had to be split up manually into multiple strings before, in order to conform to a maximum line width, the newline can now be escaped by simply preceding it with a backslash inside the string:

 ```julia
 function foo(x)